top of page

 Los Lunas, NM

-Jen Pack
+J P (formerly Jen Pack 백희숙)

 Albuquerque, NM

-Jen Pack is a color explorer and engages with the source through personal ritual.
-S(he) will be in the den atWo/Manhouse 2022, which is a luminous room filled with soft natural light.
-It is the perfect space to continue exploring intersections and liminal spaces through form, material, and color as well as integration of personal story and cultural symbols.
-Jen Pack has recently been announced as one of the "12 New Mexico Artists to Know Now" in 2022.
+J P (formerly Jen Pack 백희숙) is a color explorer from Albuquerque, NM, who engages with the source through personal ritual.
+Jen's work in the den in Wo/Manhouse 2022, a luminous room filled with soft natural light.
+S(he) believes it is the perfect space to continue exploring intersections and liminal spaces through form, material and color, as well as integration of personal story and cultural symbols.
+A rising star, Jen is one of the "12 New Mexico Artists to Know Now" for 2022, according to Southwest Contemporary.

 Gabriel Partido